Ricks-Lab/ups-utils/README.md

 ## History

+### New in Current Release  -  v1.2.4

+* More robust reading of config file.
+Missing items will generate a warning message and defaults will be used.
+* The PyPI installation still seems to include *ups-monitor*, so I will print message and inform user to use *ups-mon* instead.

-## New in Previous Release  -  v1.2.3
+### New in Previous Release  -  v1.2.3

 * Fixed issue in installation instructions that indicated gpu instead of ups.
 * More error checking.
 Make APC NMC names backward compatible and more flexible.